lebateleur/lebateleur.github.io/posts/diagrammatic-lambda-calculus.md

 [^3]: I originally wanted to write that the resulting rewriting system was no longer confluent.
 While technically true, this is also the case of the previous system, if we include the use of inclusions coming from the adjunction between \figinline{/assets/img/del.jpg}{2%} and \figinline{/assets/img/co-del.jpg}{2.5%}.

 [^4]: The correspondence with linear logic is a recurring theme in this area.
-The boxes/levels I've mentionned are also a way of encoding the *exponentials* -- the modality that controls access to copying and deleting in linear logic.
+The boxes/levels I've mentioned are also a way of encoding the *exponentials* -- the modality that controls access to copying and deleting in linear logic.